Stacked glass payment cards with a sol symbol, Machu Picchu ruins, and Peruvian flag

 Example 2 (USDC funding): You bought 200 USDC at PEN 760 (PEN 3.80/USD) and spent when PEN was 3.82/USD.
 Gain = PEN 4.
 Tax = negligible.
 Compared to the BTC example above, you saved PEN 1,200-2,550 in potential tax on what was effectively the same PEN 760 spending.

 Example 3 (ether.fi borrow-to-spend): You hold ETH worth PEN 50,000 (cost basis PEN 15,000).
 You borrow USDC against it through ether.fi and spend via card.
 No disposal occurs.
 If SUNAT eventually classifies crypto disposals as taxable, your PEN 35,000 unrealized gain remains untaxed.
-This hedge against future regulation is particularly valuable in Peru's uncertain legislative environment.
+This hedge against future regulation is especially valuable in Peru's uncertain legislative environment.

 Funding MethodTaxable Gain on PEN 3,000 SpendEstimated Tax (8-17%)Tax Savings vs BTC